alexbers/asmon/README.md

 2. Speed
 3. Small amount of code

+## Starting Up ##

+1. `git clone https://github.com/alexbers/asmon.git; cd asmon`
+2. edit *config.py*, set **TG_DEST_ID**, and **BOT_TOKEN**
+3. `docker-compose up -d` (or just `python3 asmon.py` if you don't like Docker)
+4. modify check_example.py with your checks, platform runs them automatically

 ## Performance ##

 In other monitoring platforms, running custom checks involves running an external program, which is expensive in terms of CPU and RAM.

 Asmon allows developers to create custom checks in Python using asyncronous functions.
-Each check task consumes approximately 10KB of memory, so you can run 100 000 simultanious tasks per gigabyte of RAM.
+Each check consumes approximately 10KB of memory, so you can run 100 000 simultanious checks per gigabyte of RAM.

 The check speed depends on the check function complexity.
 For example, when checking SSL certificate expiration, you can expect a speed of about 1 000 checks/sec on the cheapest VM available